Democracy needs society to be ‘sensible and grown-up’, says minister

 Typically used to prevent people who pose known security concerns from coming to the UK, it is understood the new plans will extend the powers to include those preaching racism, incitement or using intimidation or violence to undermine the democratic process.

-But Mr Afolami rejected claims from former immigration minister Robert Jenrick that mass migration had made integration “impossible”.
+But Mr Afolami rejected claims from former immigration minister Robert Jenrick that mass migration has made integration “impossible”.

 He said: “I don’t think he’s right in the whole, but of course there are instances where people have not integrated properly into British society.